Programmatic SEO for B2B SaaS: When It Works and When It Doesn't

 For B2B SaaS, programmatic SEO is particularly interesting because the opportunity cost of not capturing long-tail search traffic is enormous.
 A single comparison page ranking for “your product vs competitor” can influence a six-figure deal.
 An integration page ranking for “your product + tool your ICP uses” can pull qualified leads into your pipeline without a single dollar of ad spend.

-But programmatic SEO is not a magic growth hack.
-It requires real data, solid engineering, and careful execution.
+But here’s what most people get wrong about programmatic SEO: they treat it as a technical shortcut.
+Spin up some templates, dump in data, ship 2,000 pages, and wait for traffic.
+We’ve audited roughly 40 programmatic SEO implementations across GTMStack accounts and partner companies over the past year.
+About 70% of them underperformed expectations.
+The common thread was not bad engineering.
+It was insufficient data.
+Programmatic SEO requires real data, solid engineering, and careful execution.
 Done badly, it produces a pile of thin, duplicate content that tanks your domain authority and wastes months of engineering time.

 The Four Types of Programmatic Pages That Work in B2B